+'''

 &symbolic_number aaa = 37 /

 &symbolic_number my_const = 17 pi /

+'''

 There may be multiple symbolic_number namelists and each namelist defines one and only one symbolic number.
 In this example, there are two namelists defining two numbers aaa and my_const.

-Notice that the value of a symbolic number may be an expression.
+The parsing of the symbolic_number namelist is handled differently from other namelists and here the value of a symbolic number may be an expression.
 This is unlike any other namelist in Tao where expressions will generate an error.
 Expressions for symbolic numbers are immediately evaluated.
+Note: Division can be used in expressions except that a division slash "/" may not be at the end of a line when an expression encompasses more than one line.

-Once defined, symbolic constants may be used in expressions.
+Once defined, symbolic constants may be used in expressions embedded in strings.
 For example: